One of the formative themes of the Hudson River Valley was the American Revolution. Our American Revolution module contains:

 - Henry Knox Cannon Trail

-- Our page on the Washington-Rochambeau Revolutionary Route & Campaign (the W3R)
+- Washington-Rochambeau Revolutionary Route & Campaign (the W3R)

 As the center of the colonies at the time of the American Revolution, the Hudson River Valley provided a nexus for the conflict and hosted many key figures, battles, and political events throughout the eight years of war.
 The Sons of Liberty, as active in New York as they were in Massachusetts, printed broadsides, encouraged boycotts, rallied, rioted, and dumped British tea into the New York Harbor, even as Patriots' housewives throughout the Valley threw their own "tea parties" at the expense of merchants and Loyalist neighbors.